 - Why do children find it difficult to learn colour terms?

-- Is there a biological basis to colour preference, and how does colour preference relate to object interactions?
+- Is there a biological basis to colour preference, and how does colour preference relate to colour-object associations?

 - How is the coloured appearance of an object kept constant under changing illumination?